somayehsharifi69/somayehsharifi69/README.md

 Scikit-Learn)
 - **Data Processing and Analysis**: Proficient in using Python with Pandas and NumPy
-- **Data Visualization**: Experienced with Matplotlib and Seaborn Document Preparation: Skilled in LaTeX for document preparation and formatting Development Tools: Proficient in Git, Jupyter and VS Code
+- **Data Visualization**: Experienced with Matplotlib and Seaborn
+- **Document Preparation**: Skilled in LaTeX for document preparation and formatting
+- **Development Tools**: Proficient in Git, Jupyter and VS Code

 ## Contact Information